Machiavelli with glowing red eyes beside a puppet hand controlling a businessman with strings and the text "Who's Pulling Your Strings?"

 Manipulation Tactic #4 Exploiting Their Sense of Hope

-If we look at it from a large scale.
-During a time of crisis – it can be a war, financial or natural disaster – a large number of people will feel hopeless.
+Suppose we look at it on a large scale.
+During a time of crisis (a war, financial, or natural disaster), a large number of people will feel hopeless.

 And for a rational reason, right?
 It’s a truly difficult situation for them.